vccw-team/wp-cli-vackup/README.md

 SUBCOMMANDS

-  create       Create a .zip archive from your WordPress. extract      Extract the WordPress site from a .zip archive.
+  create       Create a .zip archive from your WordPress. restore      Restore the WordPress site from backup.
 ```

 ## Upgrade